 At the same time, we introduced Set Visual Marginfixed.
 When RCRTMODEL is set to 1234, Marginfixed is automatically enabled.
 In this case, Qedit does not try to change the display width nor does it change the right margin.
 It assumes both are set by the user and have the same value.
-If needed, a user can manually enable Marginfixed on a terminal or emulator other than hpterm.
+If needed, a user can manually enable M a terminal or emulator other than hpterm. arginfixed on

-Words Command [W] ------- --------- -----
+Words Command [V V] ------------------ ----